ludocode/pottery/docs/features.md

 ### Configurable

 Pottery templates can be extensively configured.
 For example all of the array algorithms like [`heap`](../include/pottery/heap/) or [`intro_sort`](../include/pottery/intro_sort/) operate on a generalized array.
 This means you can configure arbitrary expressions to access the i'th element and to swap and compare elements.
-These expressions can do whatever you like: access a database, pull elements off a tape drive, make network requests, or simply manipulate a normal array in memory.
+These expressions can do whatever you like: access a non-contiguous array, query a database, make network requests, or simply manipulate a normal array in memory.

 The behaviour of dynamic containers is highly configurable as well.
-For example [`vector`](../include/pottery/heap/) can be configured as a double-ended vector, can be configured with some internal capacity to avoid allocations, and can be configured to disable its auto-shrink behaviour.
+For example [`vector`](../include/pottery/heap/) can be configured as a double-ended vector, can be configured with some internal capacity to avoid allocations, can be configured to disable its auto-shrink behaviour, can be configured to use a custom allocator, and more.

 ### Documented

-Pottery is heavily documented.
+Pottery is heavily documented (or at least it will be soon; some documentation is still in progress.)
 Take a look at the [documentation index](../README.md#documentation) in the project README to start.

 Documentation for individual templates is inline in the [`include/`](../include/pottery/) folder.
 Click any template folder to see its documentation.

 ### Consistent

 Pottery uses highly predictable naming conventions for all of its containers and algorithms.
-All dynamic containers are described by a shared [API reference](docs/container_api.md) because they all share the same API.
+These conventions are described by a common [glossary](glossary.md).
 Names such as `insert()` and `extract()` mean the same in any container.

 ### Fast